GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

    ├── stencil_b.cpp
    └── stencil_b.hpp

-The current backends of `gt4py` (with the exception of the python-only ones) all have the ability to generate python bindings.
+The current backends of `gt4py` (with the exception of the Python-only ones) all have the ability to generate Python bindings.
 Future backends might allow bindings for other languages.
 This is accessible through an additional CLI option, which should be validated based on the chosen backend.